 - “Migratory birds have a mechanism, which acts like a compass.”

 In August of 2010, an Expert Committee to Study the possible Impacts of Communication Towers on Wildlife including Birds and Bees convened in India.
 Tasked with reviewing all the studies done to date both in India and abroad on the ill-effects of mobile towers on wildlife, they concluded:

 The review of existing literature shows that the EMRs are interfering with the biological systems in more ways than one and there had already been some warning bells sounded in the case on bees and birds, which probably heralds the seriousness of this issue and indicates the vulnerability of other species as well…There is an urgent need to focus more scientific attention to this area before it would be too late.

 The Expert Committee then offered a series of in-depth recommendations to India’s Ministry of Environment and Forest, which can be accessed here.

 The full statement of their conclusions can be found here.

-Though the US lags far behind in recognizing the harms of RF/MW radiation to wildlife and taking measures to preserve our flora and fauna, on February 7th, 2014, the US Department of the Interior wrote a letter to the National Telecommunications and Information Administration stating:
+Though, in general, the US lags far behind other countries in recognizing the harms of EMR to wildlife and taking measures to preserve our flora and fauna, on February 7th, 2014, the US Department of the Interior wrote a letter to the National Telecommunications and Information Administration stating:

 “The placement and operation of communication towers….impact protected migratory birds in two significant ways.